-9.6 Information provided on the s149 planning certificate
+9.6 Information provided on the s.
+10.7 planning certificate

-\$149 planning certificates provide a range of information regarding the rights and restrictions placed on a parcel of land.
+\$10.7 planning certificates provide a range of information regarding the rights and restrictions placed on a parcel of land.

-Council is obliged to provide certain information on the s149 planning certificate as specified in Schedule 4 of the Environmental Planning and Assessment Regulations 2000 and s59 of the Contaminated Land Management Act 1997.
+Council is obliged to provide certain information on the s10.7 planning certificate as specified in Schedule 4 of the Environmental Planning and Assessment Regulations 2000 and s59 of the Contaminated Land Management Act 1997.
 That is:

-- 1 Clause 7, Schedule 4 of the Environmental Planning and Assessment Regulations 2000 requires that the certificate identify whether or not the land is affected by any policy (adopted by Council or by a public authority for the express purpose of its adoption being referred to in s149 certificates issued by Council) that restricts the development of land because of the likelihood of any risk.
-Information pertinent to clause 7 are noted in 1A and 1B below; and - 2 Section 59 of the Contaminated Land Management Act 1997 requires that the certificate address the specific matters relating to the management of contaminated land set out in that section.
+- 1 Clause 7, Schedule 4 of the Environmental Planning and Assessment Regulations 2000 requires that the certificate identify whether or not the land is affected by any policy (adopted by Council or by a public authority for the express purpose of its adoption being referred to in s10.7 certificates issued by Council) that restricts the development of land because of the likelihood of any risk.
+Information pertinent to Clause 7 is noted in 1A and 1B below; and - 2 Section 59 of the Contaminated Land Management Act 1997 requires that the certificate address the specific matters relating to the management of contaminated land set out in that section.
 Information pertinent to s59 is noted in 2A and 2B below.